 11. Security of Processing

-As the controller, FAB has implemented technical and organisational measures to ensure personal data processed remains secure.
+As the controller, the Federation has implemented technical and organisational measures to ensure personal data processed remains secure.
 However, absolute security cannot be guaranteed.
 Should a data subject have a particular concern about a particular method of data transmission, we will take reasonable steps to provide an alternative method.

 13. Personal Data Retention Periods